nitroxgas/nostrmachines/README.md

 # NOSTR Machines

-#1 Safe Box: An example of how to use DM and Zaps to interact with IoT devices
+## 1: Safe Box: An example of how to use DM and Zaps to interact with IoT devices
 First example: A Multi-DM Safe Box
 A Lilygo T-Display S3 will be our Nostr client and serve as our Safe Box for this time-limited competition; hence, it should be waiting for the previously hard-coded pubkeys to send it a DM.
 It should become orange on the display when one of the DM is identified, suggesting that another pubkey needs to DM as well.
 It should flash green as soon as the other pubkey DM arrives, indicating that the conditions are met; it could then send a signal to the safe box itself to open the door.
 And for now, that's it.

 ![WhatsApp Image 2023-11-03 at 16 33 15](https://github.com/nitroxgas/nostrmachine/assets/6924947/6b8db513-9de9-42f5-8eed-76a7eb09679e)

+## 2: A Garage door controler
+A garage door controller to open, close, and notify a user using Nostr DM to proof of authority ( a work in progress );

+## 3: A Nostr remote sensor
+A client implementation to collect and send data over Nostr, and better, selling the data for satoshis!
+Imagine an array of sensors collecting data and automatically selling it to any human or AI in need of that information.
+That´s what we propose here! ( a work in progress );

 To-Do:
 * Sure, tidy the code;